Frequently Asked Questions

 We can cater for special dietary requirements but it is important that you notify us upon booking so that we can find an appropriate homestay provider.
 In all cases, a supplement of £25.00 per week is added to your course package to cover the purchase of special food items.

 Arrive at CESC at 8.00am.
 You will need to bring your passport with you on your first day.
 Please bring a notebook, pens and £30 to purchase or hire your course book.
-If you are under 18 you must bring the completed ‘Under 18 Consent form’ we sent to your parents or guardian.
 We will then guide you through your first morning.
 We will test your English, check all your documentation is in order, provide you with a student card and give you a tour of CESC.
-The Head of Studies will then meet you to give you your timetable, a portfolio folder with information about your course and a welcome pack.
-The Head of Studies will also talk about studying at CESC.
+The Principal will then meet you to give you your timetable, and a folder with information about your course.
+The Principal will also talk to you about studying at CESC.
 Your first lesson will then normally start at 11.10am.
-Then from your second day onwards your first lesson begins at 9.00am each day or as shown on your timetable.
+Then from your second day onwards your first lesson begins at 9.00am.

 Each English language lesson at CESC is a period of 50 minutes.